 AB, as he was popularly known, was one of the earliest European settlers in Limuru.
 A pioneer of commercial tea farming in Kenya and Africa, he founded the famous Kiambethu tea estate.
 Back in the day, the estate was a sprawling 350 acres of Africa’s first-ever commercially-grown tea.
 Today the popular tea tours the farm is well known for happen on its only remaining 35 acres.

 With the design concept crystallised, Nairobi architects, Cobb and Archer, proceeded with the working drawings.
 Premji, an Indian mason, came in as a contractor.
 At the time of its completion in 1940, the All Saints Church had cost a princely £1,200.
 That Easter, Reginald Percy Crabb, Bishop of Mombasa, consecrated the church on the first service, a Holy Communion, where the congregation raised a record KES 664 and 55 cents in collections.

 Much of the church’s original design remains intact except for the floor.
-Initially finished in quarry stone, it now spots a hard-wearing PVC finish.
+Initially finished in quarry stone, it now sports a hard-wearing PVC finish.
 These days more Africans patronise Sunday services at the All Saints.
 However, the old English liturgy and Bibles from the 1950s are still very much in use to date.
-The next time you are in Tigoni with some time to kill, pop-in at the All Saints Church and travel back in time.
+The next time you are in Tigoni with some time to kill, pop in at the All Saints Church and travel back in time.